Return to Sea

 Luke carried on for several weeks with the air conditioning compressor project – we had to remove the new compressors to install a new rack as well – apparently they don’t make the 4 ton any longer, so they sent us three 5 ton compressors which called for a different mounting rack and manifold.

-Paul, Jacob and Tyler came into town for the holidays and we spent some time entertaining with Luke escaping to the engine room whenever he could and I at my desk catching up on programming work.
+Paul and Tyler came into town for the holidays and we spent some time entertaining with Luke escaping to the engine room whenever he could and I at my desk catching up on programming work.
 We locked onto a weather window to cross the gulf stream and it was the usual scramble to prepare: running around town buying parts and provisioning for 6-8 weeks in the Bahamas.

 At around 2AM on the 8th we cast off the lines and made our way down the New River.
 The stretch of river that once brought me to a borderline breakdown with it’s narrow, winding waterway, has become a pretty relaxing cruise, particularly in the quiet hours of late night or early morning, depending on your perspective.

 We crossed to Bimini, arriving at 10AM and anchored just south of South Bimini, given the swell from the north.
-Luke took our passports in to clear customs while Jacob and I had a swim around the boat and made breakfast.
+Luke took our passports in to clear customs while I had a swim around the boat and made breakfast.
 We immediately headed north to round Bimini to the bank and make our way across the shallow waters, past the Berry Islands and around the west side of Nassau then along it’s south coast to cross the White Bank for the Exumas.
 Evening was upon on by the time we could see Norman’s Cay so we anchored just south and in the morning, traversed the cut to anchor near the plane wreck.

 We moved south to Shroud Cay and were delighted to find deep enough water to get within a few hundred yards of shore.
 Luke jumped on the radio to arrange for a mooring at Warderick Wells the following morning.
-The weather was a slightly cooler but still comfortable enough to take the tender to explore the tidal river that cuts through Shroud and Jacob and I enjoyed swimming with the current back to the sea.
+The weather was a slightly cooler but still comfortable enough to take the tender to explore the tidal river that cuts through Shroud enjoyed swimming with the current back to the sea.

 The next morning we motored another hour south and began to negotiate our way into the narrow channel at Warderick Wells, littered with a few sailboats on their assigned moorings.
 I stood on the bow with the hook ready to fish the mooring line when Luke called down that the bow thruster was not responding.
 I raced to the lower helm to see if the controls there would illicit a response.
 Nothing.